opendocsg/slw-judgments-backfill/2010_SGCA_14/report.md

 This court in _Wing Joo Loong_ then applied at [107]–[117] the combined test of bad faith which, to reiterate, contains both a subjective element ( _viz_ , what the particular applicant knows) and an objective element ( _viz_ , what ordinary persons adopting proper standards would think).
 It is therefore apparent to us that bad faith as a concept is context-dependent.
 In the final analysis, whether bad faith exists or not hinges on the specific factual matrix of each case.

-30     Furthermore, it is pertinent to note that an allegation of bad faith is a serious claim to make and it must be sufficiently supported by the evidence (see Nautical Concept Pte Ltd v Jeffery Mark Richard and another [2007] 1 SLR(R) 1071 at [15] which we reproduce below):
+30     Furthermore, it is pertinent to note that an allegation of bad faith is a serious claim to make and it must be sufficiently supported by the evidence (see Nautical Concept Pte Ltd v Jeffery Mark Richard and another <span class="citation">[2007] 1 SLR(R) 1071</span> at [15] which we reproduce below):

  An allegation that a trade mark has been applied for in bad faith is a serious one.
 In Royal Enfield Trade Marks [2002] RPC 508, it was held (at [31]) that: